Diana Lewis

 Diana Lewis (September 18, 1919 – January 18, 1997) was an American film actress and a Metro-Goldwyn-Mayer contract player.

 Early years

 The daughter of vaudeville performers, Lewis was born in Asbury Park, New Jersey.
 She attended Fairfax High School in Los Angeles.

 Career

 Lewis was a singer with the orchestra led by Larry Leeds.

 She began her film career in It's a Gift (1934) and worked steadily over the next few years, usually in minor roles.
 Her more notable films include It's a Gift, Gold Diggers in Paris (1938), Go West (1940), and Johnny Eager (1941).
 She was the love interest of Andy Hardy as Daphne Fowler in Andy Hardy Meets Debutante (1940).

 Marriage

-Lewis met actor William Powell, who was 27 years her senior, at MGM in 1940.
+Lewis met actor William Powell, who was 27 years her senior, at MGM in 1939.
 They married at a dude ranch in Nevada on January 5, 1940, after a courtship of less than a month.
 She retired from acting in 1943.
 Lewis became known as Mousie Powell after her marriage.
-Lewis was a supporter of the LPGA tour.
-She was an honorary member and established the William and Mousie Powell Award in 1986, though it was renamed in 2019.
-The couple remained together for 44 years until Powell's death at age 91 in 1984.